Rene Juchli: Military and medical career

 Juchli enlisted in the Army in 1917 and served at the Army Medical School in Washington, D.C. and in North Carolina, where he was promoted to sergeant.
 After the war, he worked for a brief time as a principal and superintendent of schools at Hitchcock and Capron, Oklahoma.
-He returned to Amsterdam, NY where he was employed as a X-ray and clinical specialist for Dr. Lew Finch.
-After graduating from medical school he returned to the Army and was commissioned a first lieutenant at the Medical Field Service School in Carlile, PA.
+He returned to Amsterdam, NY where he was employed as an X-ray and clinical specialist for Dr. Lew Finch.
+After graduating from medical school he returned to the Army and was commissioned a first lieutenant at the Medical Field Service School in Carlisle, PA.
 Returning to Amsterdam in June 1932, he practiced family medicine until Pearl Harbor when he returned to the military as a captain.
 He served as a radiologist in New York City and St. John's Newfoundland until 1943, when he was promoted to major and transferred to the office of the Surgeon General, Washington D.C., to serve as chief liaison officer of the Provost Marshal General.
 He was responsible for the health of prisoners of war held in the continental US.

 Nuremberg trials

 Juchli was promoted to lieutenant colonel and appointed as chief of medical staffs at the International Military Tribunal in Nuremberg, Germany.
 He was responsible for the medical care of Hitler's most famous Nazi leaders who were on trial for plotting and carrying out invasions of other countries across Europe and committing atrocities against their citizens in World War II.
-Juchli was fluent in German and was able to personally examine the famous Nazi prisoners who were on trial; Robert Ley, Hermann Goring, Hitler's Deputy Fuhrer Rudolf Hess, Joachim von Ribbentrop, grand admiral Karl Dönitz, Ernst Kaltenbrunner, field marshal Wilhelm Keitel, Baldur von Schirach, Alfred Rosenberg, Hans Frank, Julius Streicher, generaloberst Alfred Jodl, and Franz von Papen.
-Juchli found Goring good-humored and he had to constantly remind himself of the atrocities that he had committed in order to keep himself from liking him.
-Goering was found guilty and sentenced to death.
+Juchli was fluent in German and was able to personally examine the famous Nazi prisoners who were on trial; Robert Ley, Hermann Göring, Hitler's Deputy Fuhrer Rudolf Hess, Joachim von Ribbentrop, grand admiral Karl Dönitz, Ernst Kaltenbrunner, field marshal Wilhelm Keitel, Baldur von Schirach, Alfred Rosenberg, Hans Frank, Julius Streicher, generaloberst Alfred Jodl, and Franz von Papen.
+Juchli found Göring good-humored and he had to constantly remind himself of the atrocities that he had committed in order to keep himself from liking him.
+Göring was found guilty and sentenced to death.
 He committed suicide with a potassium cyanide capsule the night before he was scheduled to be hanged.
 Hess claimed complete amnesia.
-French and English psychiatrist had confirmed Hess' claim of amnesia.
+French and English psychiatrists had confirmed Hess' claim of amnesia.
 Juchli refuted this saying, "The case is strange as Hess does not remember his flight to Britain but, in his next statement, complains that we (the Americans) are not treating him as well as the British did".
 When he was questioned as to why he disagreed Juchli said, "I have the advantage of knowing the language, and having common sense.
 Besides, I searched his cell and found his well hidden diary."
 Hess eventually admitted faking amnesia.
 Hess was found guilty and sentenced to life in prison.
 He committed suicide by hanging himself in Spandau Prison in 1987.